kozistr/semantic-search-rs/README.md

 * Info
   * compiled with `AVX2`, `FMA` flags
   * indexing : HNSW
-  * embedding dimenstion : 384
+  * embedding dimension : 384
   * embedding data type : f32, i8
   * distance measure : L2, Cosine
   * k : 10
   * num of documents : 127.6K documents
-  * warm up with 11 times
+  * warm up 11 times

-% latency is bit different by rust version.
+% latency is a bit different from the Rust version.
 In the recent version (1.73.0 nightly), the speed becomes slower (2.275 ms -> 3.000 ms).

 % i8 is benchmarked with 1.73.0.